truxoft/dkim_policy/README.md

 `./dkim_policy.pl -h`

 ```
+dkim_policy.pl  DKIM Policy Checker v1.02 (2017-01-10)
+  DNS Query of DKIM signing policies (DK/DKIM/ADSP) of a given domain
+  Written by Ivo Truxa (c) 2017 <truxa@truxoft.com>

   usage: dkim-policy.pl [options...]
 FQDN
      Otions:
-        -d, --details     display a detailed verbose output instead of a simple result
+        -d, --details     display a detailed verbose output
-        -c, --changelog   display version history and exit
+        -c, --changelog   display the version history and exit
-        -v, --version     display version number and exit
+        -v, --version     display the version number and exit
         -h, --help        showing this information

-     FQDN                 Fully Qualified Domain Name to be tested`
+     FQDN                 Fully Qualified Domain Name to be tested

-  In the default simple mode, the script returns 0 (success) if any of the DK/DKIM/ADSP
+  In the default simple mode, the script returns 'all' and the return code 0 (success)
-  policies requires all messages to be signed.
-In all other cases (no policy defined, or
+  when any of DK/DKIM/ADSP policies require all messages to be signed.
+In all other
-  allowing some messages without signatures), the return value is 1 (error).
+  cases (no policy defined, or allowing some messages without signatures), the return

-  In the detailed mode, the script returns DK/DKIM/ADSP policies as found in the DNS.
+  code is 1 (error), and the return string is 'some/undef'.
+In the detailed mode, the
+  script returns DK/DKIM/ADSP policies as found in the DNS.
 ```

 You can use the tool for polling signing policies manually in the following way: